2009 World Men's Curling Championship

 The 2009 World Men's Curling Championship (branded as 2009 Ford World Men's Curling Championship presented by Atlantic Lottery for sponsorship reasons) was held in Moncton, New Brunswick, Canada from April 4–12, 2009, at the Moncton Coliseum.
 The event, which formally celebrated 50 years of World Men's Curling (1959-2009) plus the 225th anniversary of the host province of New Brunswick, kicked off with a three-hour extravaganza combining the Opening Ceremonies and Opening Banquet, an unprecedented start to the World Men's Curling Championship.

+In the final end of the Canada–Scotland final, Canada skip Kevin Martin opted to throw away his first stone instead of attempting to make a shot, saying "If I don't shoot, what does (Scottish skip David Murdoch) do?"
+The way the rock angles were set up meant that a slight miss could help Scotland, so he figured throwing it away would be his best option.
+The team had called two timeouts and spent several minutes discussing possible shots before Martin's throw away.
+Murdoch then makes his last shot, a quiet weight hit that rolled infront of a Canadian stone to sit one.
+This forced Martin into a difficult double takeout, which he missed, handing Scotland the World Championship.

 Qualification

 Two teams from the Americas region (including Canada as host), two Pacific region teams (via the 2008 Pacific Curling Championships) and eight teams from the European region (via the 2008 European Curling Championships).
 For the first time ever, a third country from the Americas expressed intent to participate in the qualification process, necessitating a qualifying tournament between the United States and Brazil held between January 30 and February 1, 2009.
 Canada, as defending champions and hosts do not have to qualify, as they automatically get to participate.